signatureai/signature-core-nodes/docs/nodes/numbers.md

             if mode == "max":
                 return (max(a, b),)
             raise ValueError(f"Unsupported mode: {mode}")

     ```

 ## FloatMinMax

-Finds the minimum or maximum of two floats
+Determines the minimum or maximum value between two floating-point numbers.

+This class compares two float inputs and returns either the smaller or larger value
+based on the specified mode of operation.

 ### Inputs